kai0511/drug_repositioning/README.md

-# Drug repositioning for psychiatric_disorders
+# Drug repositioning for psychiatric disorders
-Drug repurposing for psychiatric disorders using drug expression profiles
+Drug repositioning for schizophrenia and depression/anxiety disorders: A machine learning approach leveraging expression data